How Do I Get Mice Out of My Garage? | A Complete Guide

 To seal the garage door from mice, you’ll need the following materials:

-These materials assist in sealing holes and gaps around the garage door, which is an essential step towards being a mouse-free household.
+These materials assist in sealing holes and gaps around the garage door, which is an essential step toward being a mouse-free household.

 Steps on Sealing Garage Door